AbhijeetKrishnan/rust-fanorona/README.md

 After the move e2-e3A, the board state is -

-`WWWWWWWWW/WWWWWWWWW/BWBW1BWBW/BBBB1BBBB/BBBB1BBBB W e2 N`
+`WWWWWWWWW/WWWWWWWWW/BWBW1BWBW/BBBB1BBBB/BBBB1BBBB W e2,e3 e2-e3A`

 The first field denotes the pieces at each location, with numbers used to indicate that number of consecutive empty spaces along the row.
 The next field denotes the turn.
-Then comes the list of visited points during a capturing sequence, and finally the last field indicates the last capturing direction.
+Then comes the (unordered) list of visited points during a capturing sequence, from first to last, and finally the last field indicates the last capturing move.
 These fields are '-' if not in a capturing sequence.